What Is Discipleship?

 Discipleship leads to everyday mission

 Mission is not hype or guilt.
-It is the natural fruit of a transformed life—embodied love that makes Jesus believable.
+It is the natural fruit of a transformed life.

 Every believer is sent

-Discipleship moves people from consuming church services to participating in God’s mission daily— not as specialists, but as ordinary disciples living with Spirit-led intentionality.
+Discipleship moves people from consuming church services to participating in God’s mission daily.

 Multiplication is the expected outcome

-The goal is not simply “more attendees,” but spiritual parents who can form others.
-Discipleship becomes a culture when reproduction becomes normal.
+The goal is not simply more attendees, but spiritual parents who can form others.

 Clarifier